bendmorris/krit-kit/README.md

-Krit is a high performance 2D game engine, written in Krit.
+Krit is a high performance 2D game engine, written in Kit.

 Pre-alpha, WIP!